-Resolution: 0.1m Format: sxxxxx.x
+Resolution: 0·1m Format: sxxxxx.x

-Examples: 12.5 for a default clearance depth of 12.5 metres

--2.4 for a drying default clearance height of 2·4 metres
+Examples: 12.5 for a default clearance depth of 12.5 metres -2.4 for a drying default clearance height of 2·4 metres

-- The depth of the surrounding area is determined from the surrounding encoded Depth Area and is encoded using the attribute surrounding depth (see clause 30.5). - [Insert algorithm here?] - A drying height is indicated by a negative value.
+- The depth of the surrounding area is determined from the surrounding encoded Depth Area and is encoded using the attribute surrounding depth (see clause 30.5). - [Insert algorithm here?] - · A drying height is indicated by a negative value.

-30.2 flare angle

-Flare angle: IHO Definition: The angle about which the light flare symbol is rotated to be displayed in ECDIS.

-Indication: Indicates the angle of the light flare to be included in the data for ECDIS display purposes where different from the default.
+30.2 flare bearing, Deleted: angle Flare bearing: IHO Definition: The bearing about which the light flare symbol is rotated to be displayed.
+Deleted: angle ECDIS.
+Deleted: angle Attribute Type: Integer Indication: Indicates the bearing of the light flare to be included in the data for ECDIS display purposes when Deleted: angle different from the default.
 Required where there is more than one light encoded on an instance of point spatial geometry.

-Unit: Degree (°)

-Resolution: 1°

-Format: xxx

-Minimum value: 0

-Maximum value: 359

-Example: 270 for an flare angle of 270 degrees

-The flare angle is calculated by ENC production software systems.
+The value encoded corresponds to a bearing away from the position of the light.
+Unit: Degree (°) Resolution: 1° Format: xxx Minimum value: 0 Maximum value: 359 Example: 270 for an flare bearing of 270 degrees away from the light Deleted: angle Remarks: • The initial flare bearing is calculated by ENC production software systems.
+Formatted: Space After: 0 pt • The attribute flare bearing may also be populated manually to cartographically align the light flare along.
+Deleted: angle example, a transit or leading line (noting that the in such cases the bearing to be encoded v Formatted: Indent: Left: 0 cm, Hanging: 0,42 cm reciprocal (+/- 180° of the bearing encoded for the navigational line).
+Deleted: angle